Naereen/web-sphinx/sublimetext.en.rst

 .. warning:: Live dangerously :) ?

-   You can also try the version `3dev <http://www.sublimetext.com/3dev>`_, it is updated more frequently.
+   You can also try the version `3dev <http://www.sublimetext.com/3dev>`_, it is updated more frequently (but you will need to be registered ie have a non-free license -- I didn't).

 What is Sublime Text?